[Updated: February 21, 2025]

 Overfitting and Underfitting

-The figure shows a normal classification on two classes data.
+The figure shows a normal classification of two classes of data.

 Underfitting means that the learning model is not able to capture the pattern shown by the training data set.
 The picture below demonstrates the case of underfitting.

-Usually, underfitting is easy to be observed because the learning model does not fit the in-sample data well when it happens.
-In other words, when underfitting happens, the in-sample error is high.
+Underfitting is usually easy to observe because the learning model does not fit the in-sample data well when it occurs.
+In other words, when underfitting occurs, the in-sample error is high.

-Overfitting is opposite of underfitting.
-It means that the learning model fits the training data very well, but too well to fits the out-of-sample data.
+Overfitting is the opposite of underfitting.
+It means that the learning model fits the training data very well but too well to fit the out-of-sample data.
 That is to say, an overfitting learning model loses its generalization, so when the unknown input is presented, the corresponding prediction error can be very high.

-Different than underfitting, overfitting is difficult to notice or prevent, because the in-sample error of an overfitting learning model is usually very low.
-We may think we train this model very well until the new data come, and the out-of-sample error is high.
-Then we realize that the model is overfitting.
+Different from underfitting, overfitting is difficult to notice or prevent because the in-sample error of an overfitting learning model is usually very low.
+We may think we trained this model very well until new data comes and the out-of-sample error is high.
+Then, we realize that the model is overfitting.

-Overfitting usually happens in the case the learning model is more complex than is necessary to represent the target function.
+Overfitting usually happens when the learning model is more complex than is necessary to represent the target function.
 In short, the overfitting issue can be summarized as follows:

-- The number of data points increases, the chance of overfitting decreases.
+- The number of data points increases, and the chance of overfitting decreases.

 - If the data set has much noise, the chance of overfitting is high.